-• Our gender-based violence support page offers support and guidance to students and staff who may be experiencing gender-based violence or related issues.
+• Our gender-based violence support page offers support and guidance to students and employees who may be experiencing gender-based violence or related issues.

 • Counselling Service.
 The University’s team of professional counsellors provide confidential support.
 You can make an appointment by contacting hub@uws.ac.uk